anglosherif/aws-3tier-flask-rds-project/README.md

 finally there is a backup subnet which was needed as the RDS DB needed another subnet in differenet AZ for backup puposes . the routing table was configured for each subnet . also at the end we can see internet gateway configured which is responsible for exposing the VPC to the internet . the vpc has CIDR 10.0.0.0/16

+security groups is configured on each ec2 and on the DB layer

+Internet
+   ↓
+Public EC2 (app entry)
+   ↓ (SSH / App traffic)
+Private EC2 (Flask)
+   ↓ (3306 MySQL)
+RDS MySQL

 <img width="1911" height="784" alt="image - 2026-02-16T135343 575" src="https://github.com/user-attachments/assets/c56eac79-3ff1-449c-9074-c6b3c9080275" />